ywata/dynamodb/README.md

 This will help to understand the behaviour of DynamoDBLocal.

 The author created a script to downlod and patch the above changes.
-Go to script directory and run setupDynamoDBLocal.sh in the directory will prepare dynamodb local.
+Go to util directory and run setupDynamoDBLocal.sh in the directory will prepare dynamodb local.

-Another setup necessary to use DynamoDBLocal is to put dummy aws-keys file on your home directory as .aws-keys A sample dummy aws-keys file is in the script directory.
+Another setup necessary to use DynamoDBLocal is to put dummy aws-keys file on your home directory as .aws-keys A sample dummy aws-keys file is in the util directory.